zuai-logo

 Increase in unemployment benefits decreases the labor available.
 The PPC shifts inward.

-How does a natural disaster affect a country's PPC?
+How would you illustrate the impact of a devastating natural disaster on a country's PPC?